 To be eligible for Phase 2 Grants, applicants must be a public entity or private nonprofit organization with a mission or educational purpose that supports natural resource education and/or outdoor recreation.
 See individual funding categories in the Request for Proposals for a complete list of eligible applicants.
 Examples of organizations that would qualify:

-- Public entity (cities, counties, special purpose districts)
+- Public entity (cities, counties, special purpose districts);

-- Native American Tribe
+- Native American Tribe;

-- Non-profit organization
+- Non-profit organization;

-- Formal school program
+- Formal school program;

-- Informal after school program
+- Informal after school program; or

 - Community-based and city youth program

 Private businesses, state and federal agencies, and other applicants who do not meet these criteria are not eligible for this grant program.